galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ![Nextera adapters](../../images/atac-seq/nexteraLibraryPicture.svg "Nextera adapters")

 The forward and reverse adapters are slightly different.
 If we run FastQC again we should see under Adapter Content that the Nextera adapters are no longer present.
-We will also trim low quality bases at the ends of reads (quality less than 30).
+We will also trim low quality bases at the ends of reads (quality less than 20).
 We will only keep reads that are 20 bases or more after trimming so we don't have reads that are too short.

-> ### {% icon hands_on %} Hands-on: Task description
+> ### {% icon hands_on %} Hands-on: Trim reads
 >
 > 1. **Cutadapt** {% icon tool %} with the following parameters:
 >    - *"Single-end or Paired-end reads?"*: `Paired-end`